 What is it?

 The HWS Leads program is designed to purposefully guide students in the study of leadership and offer the opportunity to develop as leaders through academic enrichment and applied learning.
 This program provides the foundation for students to embark upon, or continue, their journey of developing into ethical, inclusive and value-based leaders.

 How does it work?

-The HWS Leads program encompasses five requirements: Leadership Theory I & Public Speaking Reader’s College courses, Leadership Applied Training, a Leadership Fieldwork Experience or Research and a culminating e-Portfolio.
-Once students complete the Leadership Theory I Reader’s College they are able to complete the rest of the requirements in whatever order they choose.
+The HWS Leads program encompasses five requirements: Leadership Theory (regular course), Public Speaking Reader's College course, Leadership Applied Training, a Leadership Fieldwork Experience or Research, and a culminating e-Portfolio.
+Once students complete the Leadership Theory course, they are able to complete the rest of the requirements in whatever order they choose.
 This allows flexibility to accommodate for study abroad, extracurricular commitments, etc.

 HWS Leads Certificate Requirements:

-- HWS Leads: Leadership Theory I Reader’s College is the gateway course into the certificate program.
-By providing an overview of contemporary leadership theories, this course deepens students’ understanding of leadership and balances academic enrichment with engaged learning.
+- Leadership Theory is the gateway course into the certificate program.
+By providing an overview of contemporary leadership theories, this course deepens students' understanding of leadership and balances academic enrichment with engaged learning.
 Students will begin working on their individual portfolio that chronicles their growth, perspectives, values, experiences and personal leadership understanding.
 Students are not eligible for the Leads program until they successfully complete this one credit course.

 - HWS Leads: Public Speaking Reader’s College introduces students to the basics of public speaking and presentation techniques, an essential leadership skill.
 Topics covered include: critiquing a speech, analyzing an audience, exploring a topic, arranging a speech, the use of language and the performance of speech through the voice and body.
 This course provides a practical opportunity for students to become a better public speaker in a variety of public speaking and communication contexts.